2023 Participant Information

 The age of athletes for the ASG is 11 – 17 as of the date of the Games.
 Athletes cannot be 10 years of age or younger or 18 years of age or older at the Games.There are 3 age groups, Pre-Cadets, Cadets and Juniors:

 ASG Zone Team Tryouts - Time Trials

 Zone trials use a standardized provincial time trial format combining skill sets of slalom boat maneuvers and canoe polo ball handling in local 25 meter - 6 lane pools.
-Zone trials will begin in January and athletes can repeat the time trial skill set multiple times until the registration deadline in early June.
+Zone trials will be held during the winter and athletes can repeat the time trial skill set multiple times until the registration deadline in early June.
 More details on running and the format for Time Trials under the next webpage.

 The Alberta Whitewater Association recognizes that the Alberta Summer Games is a critical pillar in identifying, recruiting and developing athletes.
 Many athletes get their first taste of whitewater competition at the ASG and the experience can be an important stepping stone.
 The AWA retains athletes after the summer games by organizing and hosting training camps and races.
-Some of the athletes who have participated in the ASG games have gone on to earn spots on the Canadian Whitewater Slalom, Wildwater and Canoe Polo Teams.
+Some of the athletes who have participated in the ASG games have gone on to earn spots on the Canadian National Slalom and Polo Teams.